smangat2017/gratitude-letters/README.md

 ### Analytics Setup

-The app includes comprehensive analytics tracking with Vercel Analytics:
+The app includes analytics tracking with Vercel Analytics:

 1. **Vercel Analytics**: Automatically tracks page views and custom events
 2. **Custom Events**: Tracks poem generation, edits, and saves
-3. **Dashboard**: Visit `/analytics` to see the analytics dashboard
-4. **Real-time Data**: View live analytics in your Vercel dashboard
+3. **Real-time Data**: View live analytics in your Vercel dashboard

 **Analytics Events Tracked:**
 - `poem_generated`: When a new poem is created